David Waddington

 David Charles Waddington, Baron Waddington, GCVO, PC, QC, DL (2 August 1929 – 23 February 2017) was a British politician and barrister.

 A member of the Conservative Party, he served as a Member of Parliament (MP) in the House of Commons from 1968 to 1974 and 1979 to 1990, and was then made a life peer in the House of Lords.
 During his parliamentary career, Waddington worked in government as Chief Whip, then as Home Secretary and finally as Leader of the House of Lords.
 He then served as the Governor of Bermuda between 1992 and 1997.

 Early life

 Waddington was born in Burnley, Lancashire, the youngest of five.
 His father and grandfather were both solicitors in Burnley.
 He was educated at Cressbrook School and Sedbergh School, both independent schools.

 He then attended Hertford College, Oxford, where he became President of the Oxford University Conservative Association.
 He was called to the Bar at Gray's Inn in 1951.

-Waddington unsuccessfully defended Stefan Kiszko at Leeds Crown Court in July 1976, in what would become one of the worst and most notorious miscarriages of justice in British Law in the 20th Century.
-Kiszko served 16 years in prison after wrongly being found guilty of the murder of Lesley Molseed.
+Waddington failed to adequately defend Stefan Kiszko, a civil servant accused of the murder of Lesley Molseed, at Leeds Crown Court in July 1976 in what would become one of the most notorious miscarriages of justice in British legal history.
+Waddington did not review or question any of the 6000+ statements that the prosecution presented at the last minute.
+He also failed to ask about semen evidence that could have proved Kiszko's innocence since the sample Kiszko provided did not match semen retained from Molseed's body.
+Kiszko served 16 years in prison, receiving frequent violent attacks for being a "child killer", after wrongly being found guilty.
 He died of a massive heart attack 20 months after he was fully released.
 The real murderer was eventually convicted in 2007.
+Waddington was a strong supporter of capital punishment.